Engagement

 Source control: Month/year release date (new or last review) – April 2025 Last legal review by Simpson Grierson – Not applicable |

-There are many resources available to help in your engagement with children and youth, including case studies, engagement methods and frameworks, as well as those that are focused on the benefits of the engagement, and project planning tools etc.
+- Engaging with Children and Youth – There are several resources available, including case studies, engagement methods and frameworks, as well as those that are focused on the benefits of the engagement, and project planning tools etc.

 Taituarā Excellence Awards Winners